xtuml/training/courses/xtUML Editor Developer Training/Life as a xtUML Editor Developer - Common Tasks/Exercise - Compare and Merge with a remote repository Quiz.md

 __Type:__ File Upload

-__Question:__ Submit a screenshot showing your host environment Git Repositories view with a connecto to Travis London's editor repository.
+__Question:__ Submit a screenshot showing your host environment Git Repositories view with a connection to Travis London's editor repository.

 ----